AlexanderLjungqvist/Test/README.md

 The main page is the core of the project from where navigation starts:
 <img width="737" alt="front" src="https://cloud.githubusercontent.com/assets/18006842/22466221/a23d5b76-e7bf-11e6-8c91-51b8f8c4be92.png">

-*Decide a vulnerability to search for
+* Decide a vulnerability to search for
-*Select sources
+* Select sources
-*Enjoy the results
+* Enjoy the results

 ## Integrating your own sources

-Altering the sources for the project is made as simple as possible to have the user create his own version of the engine.
+Altering the sources for the project is made as effortlessly as possible to have the user create his own version of the engine.
 There are **three possible** ways, either beneath the class CVE, Newspapers or Forums in the file "index.html".
 Then just add your source as the snippet instructs you to do.
 The code is located at around row 50.
 ```
 <input  type="checkbox" value="Your source" ng-model="sources['Your source']">   Name of your source